Liv-Coder/data_cache_x/README.md

    // ...

-   // Initialize background cleanup (call this after setting up the service locator) initializeBackgroundCleanup();
+   // Initialize background cleanup (call this after setting up the service locator)
+   // This is automatically done when you call setupDataCacheX()
+   // But you can manually control it if needed:
+   BackgroundCleanup.initializeBackgroundCleanup(
+     adapter: cacheAdapter,
+     frequency: Duration(hours: 1),
+   );
    ```

-   This will schedule a periodic task that runs every hour to remove expired items from the cache.
+   This will set up a periodic timer that runs every hour to remove expired items from the cache.

 2. **Using a different cache adapter:**